YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 >class cp_decomposition{
 >&emsp;&emsp;    Mat\<type\> factor[3];
 >};
-where Mat\<type\> is dense matrix class provided by the third party library Eigen/MKL.
-The template parameter 'type' represents the data type of tensor and be double and float.
+where, Mat\<type\> is dense matrix class provided by the third party library Eigen/MKL;
+The template parameter 'type' represents the data type of tensor and be double and float;
 The factor is the matrix list of the corresponding CP decomposition.

 You can call cp_als function like: